 With my conversion ratio of 1%, then I will need to generate 1000 extra visits through my SEO work.

-I hope this article has gone someway to provide you with some simple ways of understanding how to determine if your getting any value from SEO.
+I hope this article has gone some way to provide you with some simple ways of understanding how to determine if you’re getting any value from SEO.
 I’ve purposely kept things simple as most if not all of you reading this will not be an SEO expert.

-Want to talk to someone about SEO but afraid you’ll get at best the hard-sell or at worst complete garbage advice?
-Please feel free to email me directly at email@example.com with questions or connect via LinkedIn, Twitter and like our Facebook page for further updates.
+Want to talk to someone about SEO but are afraid you’ll get at best the hard-sell or at worst complete garbage advice?
+Please feel free to email me directly using firstname.lastname@example.org with questions or connect via LinkedIn, Twitter and like our Facebook page for further updates.